-The Department of Justice, Corrective Services looks for candidates from all walks of life.
-We particularly encourage Aboriginal and Torres Strait Islander people, women and people from diverse cultural backgrounds who are able to draw on life experiences to apply.
+The Department of Justice, Corrective Services supports and protects the community, the people in our care and each other.
+The department provides diverse career opportunities for enthusiastic and committed people from various backgrounds.
+If you are thinking about joining Corrective Services, we are looking for a diverse range of people particularly Aboriginal and Torres Strait Islander people, women and people from diverse cultural backgrounds who are able to draw on life experiences.

 Become a prison officer

 Enjoy flexible working conditions, generous leave entitlements and a competitive salary.

 You will have the opportunity to achieve a nationally recognised qualification and will be provided with ongoing training and support to set you up for success.

 People from diverse backgrounds are encouraged to apply.